 How the private sector can advance the SDGs

 First, we will explore the ways that all businesses, even small ones like Bodhi Surf + Yoga, can tackle the SDGs.
 Regardless of industry, location, or audience, any private company can contribute to advancing the SDGs.
 Sometimes this may require getting creative.
 Yet it is extremely important, as published in a business statement at a forum leading global business organizations, private sector institutions and networks:

 “The SDGs provide all businesses with a new lens through which to translate the world’s needs and ambitions into business solutions.
 These solutions will enable companies to better manage their risks, anticipate consumer demand, build positions in growth markets, secure access to needed resources, and strengthen their supply chains, while moving the world towards a sustainable and inclusive development path.”

 Finally, we will explore how individuals can contribute to the SDGs and why your involvement matters.
 While it can feel overwhelming, it’s important to remember that no act is too small.
 Moreover, by seeing each small action as contributing to a healthier planet, a more equitable global system, and a richer experience for all of us on this planet, you are aligning yourself with a movement that will be one of the most pinnacle ones of human history.
 From consumer choices to voting to finding local volunteer opportunities — every small act counts towards a brighter future.

 The SDGs are the result of leaders from 190 nations around the globe coming together and agreeing to a collective set of goals that make our future more sustainable and just.
 These are not pipe dreams, they are achievable if we are willing to commit.
 Let’s get to work!

-Stay tuned for the next segment, in which we will discuss the private sector and how businesses of all types can become champions of advancing the SDGs!
+This is part one of the series, check out part two in which we discuss the private sector and how businesses of all types can become champions of advancing the SDGs!